NOTICE OF HEALTH CARE PRIVACY PRACTICES

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for PHI we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our Facility and our website.
 In addition, if material changes are made to this Notice, the Notice will contain an effective date for the revisions and copies can be obtained by contacting our Privacy Officer.

-If you believe your privacy rights have been violated, you may file a complaint with Francis Parker or with the Secretary of the Department of Health and Human Services.
-To file a complaint with Francis Parker, contact out Privacy Officer.
+If you believe your privacy rights have been violated, you may file a complaint with Parker Health Group or with the Secretary of the Department of Health and Human Services.
+To file a complaint with Parker Health Group, contact out Privacy Officer.
 All complaints must be submitted in writing.
 You will not be retaliated against for filing a complaint.